BUY TWO OR MORE GUIDES - UP TO 20% OFF

 That’s because the park is huge and has 5 entrances, so it decided early on to create little visitor centers and interpretive displays all over the park.

-The Grant Village Visitor Center offers nice views of Yellowstone Lake, a nice big fireplace, and a display about Yellowstone’s Fires of 1988, which I cover in my audio guide.
+The Grant Village Visitor Center offers nice views of Yellowstone Lake, a nice big fireplace, and a display of Yellowstone’s Fires of 1988, which I cover in my audio guide.

 museum display